ChrisWiegman/chriswiegman.com/content/posts/2013-05-29-excluding-a-category-from-your-wordpress-homepage.md

   <figure class="aligncenter size-large"><img loading="lazy" decoding="async" width="350" height="128" src="/images/2013/05/copy-the-category-id-350x128-1.jpg" alt="Copy the category ID from the URL" class="wp-image-362" /><figcaption>Copy the category ID from the URL</figcaption></figure>
 </div>

 #### 2.)
-Open you theme’s&nbsp;_functions.php_ file.
+Open you theme’s _functions.php_ file.

 If your theme doesn’t have one you may need to create it.

 #### 3.)
 Add a function to remove the category.

 Now we’re going to create a function to remove the category from the blog page.
 This is what does the heavy lifting.
-Notice the&nbsp;_-230_ on my example.
+Notice the _-230_ on my example.
 The minus tells WordPress to remove the category where 230 is the category ID.
 Replace 230 with the ID you copied from step 1.

 <pre class="wp-block-code" aria-describedby="shcb-language-44" data-shcb-language-name="PHP" data-shcb-language-slug="php"><span><code class="hljs language-php">&lt;span class="hljs-comment">// Exclude category from homepage.&lt;/span>
 &lt;span class="hljs-function">&lt;span class="hljs-keyword">function&lt;/span> &lt;span class="hljs-title">my_exclude_category&lt;/span>&lt;span class="hljs-params">( $query )&lt;/span> &lt;/span>{